windixxie/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The super keyword is used to call the methods of the parent class explicitly.
+The super keyword is used to call the constructor of the parent class.
+This enables the child instance to inherit the properties of the parent.

 ## Project Set up